karamrajashekar1401/AutomationPractice/README.md

-POM has been used to develop the code and All the pages are available in ../features/pages/*.page.js Step definition is located @ ../features/step-definitions/all.step.js Allure reports will be created under ../features/reports/allure-results Screenshots will be available under ../features/reports/screenshots
+POM has been used to develop the code and All the pages are available in ../features/pages/*.page.js Step definition is located @ ../features/step-definitions/all.step.js Allure reports will be created under ../features/reports/allure-results Screenshots will be available if there are errors ../features/reports/screenshots

 **Any queries:** karamrajashekar1401@gmail.com